 The airway is one of the most critical components in the body to be protected regardless of whether a patient is in a hospital, undergoing outpatient surgery or has admission to the (ICU) intensive care unit for observation and therapy.
 While most intubations are straight forward, there are some difficult airways which if not handled appropriately can lead to the death of the patient.

 For this reason, when a clinician considers intubation, they must evaluate the risk of failure to intubate and optimize variables for success.
 Besides anesthesiologists, physicians in many specialties and nurse anesthetists, as well as the clinical pharmacist, are often called upon to assist in the preparation and intubation of a patient, but they should be fully aware of the 3-3-2 rule.
 Difficult airway cart should be kept at bedside when intubating difficult airway.
 All physicians with intubation skill in the hospital should be informed as a backup before difficult intubation.
 The reversal agent of sedation and paralytics should be kept at bedside in case if the physician is not able to intubate the patient.

-Employing the 3-3-2 rule is clearly not the purview of any single healthcare discipline; all members of the interprofessional team with exposure to intubation should know the rule, how to employ it, and communicate openly with other interprofessional team members if issues arise.
+Employing the 3-3-2 rule is not the purview of any single healthcare discipline; all members of the interprofessional team with exposure to intubation should know the rule, how to employ it, and communicate openly with other interprofessional team members if issues arise.
 This collaborative approach is essential for advancing patient outcomes in cases of intubation.
 [Level V]

 |||Sankar D,Krishnan R,Veerabahu M,Vikraman BP,Nathan JA, Retrospective evaluation of airway management with blind awake intubation in temporomandibular joint ankylosis patients: A review of 48 cases.
 Annals of maxillofacial surgery.
 2016 Jan-Jun [PubMed PMID: 27563608]|